nsip/naplan-results-reporting/README.md

   * **sample.platform.xml.zip**
   * **nap-samplefile.xml**
 * Data file generation scripts:
   * _nap_platformdata_generator.pl_ generates data in as close a format to the current (PRT 2017) platform output format as possible, though it does not preserve indentation.
-The variables `$studentsperschool` and `$schoolcount` set the number of students per school and schools in the sample.
+The two command line variables set the number of students per school, and the number of schools in the sample.
+So _perl nap_platformdata_generator.pl 200 5_ creates a sample file with 5 schools, and 200 students per school.

 ## Specification Overview
 The proposed results reporting objects are organised as follows: